RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 - However, you can determine what response to provide however you like.
-So, you can check for a specially-defined URL that represents a specific question, take a look at the JSON the app has provided, and construct a response based on that JSON in whatever manner is appropriate.
+So, you can check for a specially-defined URL that represents a specific question, take a look at the JSON the app has provided, and construct a response in whatever manner is appropriate.

-So, from the Elm app's point of view, it is:
+In other words, you can treat the special URL as if it were a kind of function call, and the JSON body as if it were the parameters provided to the function.
+So, from the Elm app's point of view, you:

-- constructing an HTTP request to a special URL;
+- construct an HTTP request to a special URL;
-- providing some JSON which represents the question it is asking; and
+- provide some JSON which represents the question you are asking; and
-- decoding the answer that it gets.
+- decode the answer that you get.

 But no network request is actually made.
 Instead, the request is intercepted by your Javascript service-worker code, which can construct a response as it wishes.

-The reason this can be attractive is that HTTP requests are pretty nice in Elm.
+Why might this be an attractive option?
+Well, HTTP requests are pretty nice in Elm.
 You can encode the JSON to provide, decode the JSON that comes back, and you get a task that can be chained and can carry along implicit context.
-You even have a well-understood way of communicating and handling errors.
+You even have a well-defined way of handling errors.
 It's a pleasant, well-understood mechanism.
-So, it's nice to be able to use it invoke arbitrary Javascript code inside the service-worker, rather than just an actual network request.
+So, it's nice to be able to re-use this familiar mechanism to invoke arbitrary Javascript code inside the service-worker.

 Now, one difficulty is that the service-worker does not have direct access to the DOM.
 A service-worker can access the DOM indirectly via `postMessage`, so